 4 Common Symptoms of a Torn Rotator Cuff

-Some of the symptoms of a torn rotator cuff include:
+Some symptoms of a torn rotator cuff include3:

-- Limited range of motion - If you have a torn rotator cuff you may find it difficult to reach behind your back, lift your arm over your head, or lift your arm laterally.
+- Limited range of motion: If you have a torn rotator cuff, you may find it difficult to reach behind your back, lift your arm over your head, or lift your arm away from your body.

-- Weakness - Muscle weakness in the arm on the injured side of the body is a common symptom of a torn rotator cuff.
+- Weakness: Muscle weakness in the injured arm is a common symptom of a torn rotator cuff.

-Doctors diagnose rotator cuff injuries by palpating the area and doing a series of range of motion tests.
-They sometimes also use scanning equipment to identify damage to soft tissue in the shoulder joint.
-Common treatments for a torn rotator cuff include rest, joint immobilization, cold therapy, and physical therapy.
-In extreme cases, surgery may be recommended.
+Doctors diagnose rotator cuff injuries by palpating the area and doing a series of range-of-motion tests.
+They sometimes also use scanning equipment, such as x-rays or MRI, to identify damage to soft tissue in the shoulder joint.4

-Shoulder injuries such as a torn rotator cuff should be treated immediately to prevent further damage and start the healing process as soon as possible.
-Using a combination of active compression and cryotherapy is one of the best ways to help injured tissue heal while reducing pain and inflammation at the same time.
+Shoulder injuries such as a torn rotator cuff should be treated immediately to prevent further damage.
+Using a combination of active compression and cryotherapy is one way to help injured tissues heal while helping to reduce pain and inflammation at the same time.
+Both cold and compression may alleviate swelling, change cellular metabolism, and promote healing.6,7

 What torn rotator cuff symptoms do you have?